Five Foot Two, Eyes of Blue (Has Anybody Seen My Girl?)

-"Five Foot Two, Eyes of Blue (Has Anybody Seen My Girl?)" is an American popular song that achieved its greatest popularity in the 1920s.
+"Five Foot Two, Eyes of Blue (Has Anybody Seen My Girl?)" is an American popular song with lyrics by Sam M. Lewis & Joseph Widow Young and music by Ray Henderson that achieved its greatest popularity in the 1920s.
 As of January 1, 2021, the song has fallen into the public domain.

 Title

 The song was copyrighted on October 19, 1925 as "Five foot two, eyes of blue; has anybody seen my girl" The shorter form of the title, "Five Foot Two, Eyes of Blue", has been used since the first release of the song and appears to have become the most common form.
 However "Five Foot Two, Eyes of Blue (Has Anybody Seen My Girl)" with brackets was on the label of Gene Austin's 1926 hit version and is a common alternative (often without a question mark, as on Austin's record and in the 1925 copyright).
 Some releases have used simply Has Anybody Seen My Girl? and there are examples of Has Anybody Seen My Gal?